- GENDER PARITY: THE ROLE OF WOMEN IN PHILANTHROPIC DECISION MAKING

 GOLF

-Learn to make healthy treats with Pastry Chef Jill Burnett, owner of Jillicious Eats.
-Participants will learn the difference between artificial sweeteners and healthier alternatives, as well as which ones are best for baking.
-Healthy treats can taste amazing!
-You will find that out in class.
+Learn the secrets behind delicious hummus with Kurt Williams, owner of Niko’s Treats.
+Explore the background, different types and learn to make your own hummus, suitable for your next gathering.
 Please note that this class will use ingredients including nuts, dairy, and tree nuts.
-Participants will be provided with easy recipes they can make at home and enjoy with their friends and family.
+Participants will be provided with an easy recipe they can make at home and enjoy with their friends and family.
+(And yes, you will make some in class to take home.)

 HIVE PRODUCTS

 Everyone knows that honey comes from bees.
 But did you know you can make amazing home products with the beeswax too?
-At this session Seib’s Hoosier Honey will be at camp to show campers how they also make honey soaps, lip balms, lotion, wrinkle fighter, dog treats and so much more with products from their hives.
+At this session Seib’s Hoosier Honey will show campers how they also make honey soaps, lip balms, lotion, wrinkle fighter, dog treats and so much more with products from their hives.
+Each camper will make a lotion stick to take home with them.
+Seib’s Hoosier Honey is a small beekeeping operation that has bees at seven different apiaries around Hamilton, Hendricks, Morgan, and Johnson Counties.

 INDIANAPOLIS ZOO: MEET THE ANIMALS

 You think your work is a zoo?
-Bill Street, Senior Vice President of the Indianapolis Zoo will be on hand to introduce you to some of his zoo friends, tell behind the scenes stories, share the future of your zoo, and give you a never been heard insight into what it takes to care for all the animals at our zoo.
-Best of all, come nose to nose and get your picture taken with a sloth and other animal ambassadors.
+Bill Street, Senior Vice President of the Indianapolis Zoo will be on hand to introduce you to some of his zoo friends, tell behind the scenes stories, share the future of your zoo, and give you insight into what it takes to care for all the animals at our zoo.
+Best of all, come nose-to-nose and get your picture taken with a sloth and other animal ambassadors.

 Street is a board member of the North American Association for Environmental Education and is currently launching the Global Center for Species Survival, a partnership between the Zoo and the International Union for the Conservation of Nature Species Survival Commission.
 Before coming to Indianapolis in 2019, he served as Corporate Curator for SeaWorld Parks and Entertainment and Executive Director of the SeaWorld & Busch Gardens Conservation Fund.